Climate governance: North–South divide

 The North–South divide is a socioeconomic and political division.
 Applied to climate governance, the divide separates 'developed' northern countries that have historically emitted disproportionately high emissions from 'undeveloped' southern countries that have emitted considerably less emissions.
 This historic divide is the reason for the concept of Common But Differentiated Responsibilities in the UNFCCC.
 The divide has also been used to highlight differences in vulnerability to climate change (the global south is considered more vulnerable due to a higher incident of natural disasters, less developed infrastructure and less wealth).
 These divides have fed into all issues of international climate governance, bringing with them questions of social justice and equity that remain current today.
 A criticism of the divide is that it simplifies an increasingly complex landscape.
 In recent years, international trade, free capital flows and the development of some southern nations (for example China and India) have redefined global socio-economic and political relations.

-Perspective
+Actors

 Climate governance has been identified as multi-scale, multi-actor and deeply embedded in our social and physical infrastructure: